Lecture 1

 To illustrate the concept of inverse theory, consider the following example:

-The first restriction on feasible solutions is the domain \([0,b]\) so that we know that \(0<t_r<b\).
+The first restriction on feasible solutions is the domain \([0,b]\), so we know that \(0 < t_r < b\).

 The Singular Value Decomposition